-Effective Date

-400 The first time for reporting continuing medical education activity will be the renewal period for the fiscal year beginning July 1, 2002, when reporting on continuing medical education work earned during the two-year period of July 1, 2000, to June 30, 2002.
+Rule 2.4 Effective Date.
+The first time for reporting continuing medical education activity will be the renewal period for the fiscal year beginning July 1, 2002, when reporting on continuing medical education work earned during the two-year period of July 1, 2000, to June 30, 2002.

-Record Keeping Requirement

-500 Every licensee shall maintain records of attendance or certificates of completion demonstrating compliance with the minimum continuing medical education requirement.
+Rule 2.5 Record Keeping Requirement.
+Every licensee shall maintain records of attendance or certificates of completion demonstrating compliance with the minimum continuing medical education requirement.
 Documentation adequate to demonstrate compliance with the minimum continuing medical education requirements of this regulation shall consist of certificates of attendance, completion certificates, proof of registration, or similar documentation issued by the organization or entity sponsoring or conducting the continuing medical education program.
 These records must be maintained by the physician for a period of three (3) years following the year in which the continuing medical education credits were earned and are subject to examination by representatives of the State Board of Medical Licensure upon request.
 If a physician is on a hospital medical staff, it is recommended these certificates and hours be recorded with the primary hospital medical staff records.

-501 With his or her annual renewal application, every licensee must certify the completion of the minimum continuing medical education requirement established under these regulations.
+With his or her annual renewal application, every licensee must certify the completion of the minimum continuing medical education requirement established under these rules.
 Failure to maintain records documenting that a physician has met the minimum continuing medical education requirement, and/or failure to provide such records upon request to the Mississippi State Board of Medical Licensure, is hereby declared to be unprofessional conduct and may constitute grounds, within the discretion of the Mississippi State Board of Medical Licensure, for the suspension of the physician's license to practice medicine.

-Annual Renewal

-- As a condition for annual renewal of license, beginning with the fiscal year July 1, 2002, through June 30, 2003, every physician, osteopath or podiatrist will be required to biennially certify on his or her annual renewal form that he or she has earned the required 40 hours of approved Category 1 continuing medical education requirement.
+Rule 2.6 Annual Renewal.
+As a condition for annual renewal of license, beginning with the fiscal year July 1, 2002, through June 30, 2003, every physician will be required to biennially certify on his or her annual renewal form that he or she has earned the required 40 hours of approved Category 1 continuing medical education requirement.
 The Board will randomly select physicians to ensure complete compliance with this requirement.
 If deficiencies are identified, licensee must complete deficiencies within six (6) months of date of notification.
-Failure to comply may result in the suspension of licensee's license. - 601 Any physician, osteopath or podiatrist practicing during the time of a suspended license shall be considered an illegal practitioner and shall be subject to penalties provided for violation of the Medical Practice Act, and for costs incurred in the enforcement of this regulation.
+Failure to comply may result in the suspension of licensee's license.

+Any physician practicing during the time of a suspended license shall be considered an illegal practitioner and shall be subject to penalties provided for violation of the Medical Practice Act, and for costs incurred in the enforcement of this regulation.
-Waiver

-700 A physician, osteopath or podiatrist who is unable to meet the minimum continuing medical education requirement for legitimate cause may apply to the Mississippi State Board of Medical Licensure for a waiver of the requirement prior to April 1 of the last year of the two-year cycle.
+Rule 2.7 Waiver.
+A physician who is unable to meet the minimum continuing medical education requirement for legitimate cause may apply to the Mississippi State Board of Medical Licensure for a waiver of the requirement prior to April 1 of the last year of the two-year cycle.
 Such waiver may be granted or denied within the sole discretion of the Mississippi State Board of Medical Licensure.

-Compliance Review

-800 It shall be the responsibility of the Mississippi State Board of Medical Licensure to enforce the provisions of this regulation by review of the records maintained by physicians subject to this rule which demonstrate compliance with the program for continuing medical education.
+Rule 2.8 Compliance Review.
+It shall be the responsibility of the Mississippi State Board of Medical Licensure to enforce the provisions of this regulation by review of the records maintained by physicians subject to this rule which demonstrate compliance with the program for continuing medical education.
 This compliance review may be conducted by the Board by random or designated sample, by mail or in person, or otherwise at the discretion of the Board.
 Non-compliance may result in the suspension of the physician's license to practice medicine under the Medical Practice Act.

-900 The above rules and regulations pertaining to continuing medical education shall become effective February 16, 2000.
+Rule 2.9 Effective Date of Regulation.
+The above rules pertaining to continuing medical education shall become effective February 16, 2000.